alexprengere/PythonExercises/1/README.md

+## Exercise 1

-# Problem
+### Problem

-For this first exercise, we want to code a program counting the words of a text file, without case.
+For this first exercise, we want to code a program `count.py` counting the words of a text file, without case.

 The program should work as follow:
 ```bash